kasperkivikataja/SBI-Securities-Tax-Calculator/README.md

 - Or run manually using python files (requires installation of Python)

 **Download**:<br>
-- Clone this PJ or
+- Clone this PJ **or**
-- Download link provided at when release: [www.kasperkivikataja](https://kasperkivikataja.com/projects/sbi-securities-tax-calculator/)
+- Download link provided at when release: [[www.kasperkivikataja.com/](https://kasperkivikataja.com/projects/sbi-securities-tax-calculator/)](https://kasperkivikataja.com/projects/sbi-securities-tax-calculator/)